surbhibawaria/stock-analysis/README.md

 ## Summary

+Code refactoring is defined as the process of restructuring code without changing or adding to its external behavior and functionality.
+The idea is to transform inefficient and the over-complicated code to more efficient, preferably simpler and easier code.

 ### The advantages or disadvantages of refactoring code

 ### How does pros and Cons apply to refactoring the original VBA script